davidycliao/lacanCrawlers/README.md

 ## lacanCrawler: An Automation Webcrawler for Extracting Text Data from Parliarmnets

-An automation web crawling framework for retrieving for parliarmentay questions from the three parliaments from United Kingdom and National Diet of Japan based on Selenium and Chrome browser.
+An automation web crawling framework for retrieving for parliarmentay questions and textual statements from the three parliaments from United Kingdom and National Diet of Japan based on Selenium and Chrome browser.

 ## Structure of the Module (lacanCrawler)